 The first step is to complete a Travel Risk Assessment Form so we can assess your risk.
-You can download the Risk Assessment Form, or it can be collected from Reception.
+You can download the Risk Assessment Form.

 Once you have completed and returned the form, we will contact you by phone within one week to let you know if you need to attend for an appointment which we would then advise you to book.
 At your appointment the recommended vaccines or medications will be given and follow up injections planned.
 We regret that no traveller will be seen without a completed risk assessment form.